PLEASE READ THE FOLLOWING INFORMATION CAREFULLY

 1. Turn the fence energizer OFF.

-2. 300 or 400 feet from the fence energizer, create a short circuit of the current in the fence by laying two or three steel stakes or lengths of pipe against the lowest, hot line of the fence, preferably where the ground is damp.
-DO NOT ALLOW CONTACT WITH THE GROUNDED LINE OF BRAID – it is important that the electrical current flow freely from the electrified fence lines into the Earth Return system.
+2. We want to create a short circuit 300 or 400 feet from the fence energizer.
+We do this by laying two or three steel stakes or lengths of pipe against the lowest hot line of the fence, preferably where the ground is damp.
+DO NOT ALLOW CONTACT WITH THE GROUNDED LINE OF BRAID – it's important that when the energizer is powered again, the electrical current flows freely from the fence lines, into the soil, and back to the ground rod installation.

 3. Turn the fence energizer ON.